US-127.html Michigan Highways: Route Listings: M-50

 2006 (Oct 4) – An additional 1.17 miles on the eastern end of M-50 is cancelled and turned back to city control in Monroe between M-125/Monroe Ave and US-24/Telegraph Rd west of downtown.
 M-50's new eastern terminus is now at US-24/Telegraph Rd.

 2018 (Feb 6–Mar 26) New!
 2023-11 – After being under construction for the majority of 2017, the reconfiguration of Jackson's "downtown trunkline loop" from a system of one-way thoroughfares back into two-way streets is completed and the actual traffic changes occur on February 6.
 The former eastbound leg of BL I-94/BUS US-127/M-50 bypassing the central business district to the south is reconfigured as a two-way street with the trunkline designations removed.
 Complimenting this, the westbound trunkline traffic is transferred onto Louis Glick Hwy which is similarly reconfigured to handle two-way traffic.
-Now, BUS US-127/M-50 enters downtown Jackson along S Cooper St (Airline Hwy) and proceeds to E Michigan Ave–Louis Glick Hwy, then heads westerly bypassing downtown to the north concurrently with BL I-94 back to W Michigan Ave west of downtown where it continues via is existing route.
+Now, BUS US-127/M-50 enters downtown Jackson along S Cooper St (formerly Airline Hwy) and proceeds to E Michigan Ave–Louis Glick Hwy, then heads westerly bypassing downtown to the north concurrently with BL I-94 back to W Michigan Ave west of downtown where it continues via is existing route.
 The former eastbound side of the loop—now named Steward Ave between W Michigan Ave and First St, then as Washington Ave from First to Cooper—temporarily becomes an unsigned state trunkline, which is then cancelled and turned back to city control on March 26.
 The overall downtown trunkline loop conversion project, which has its roots back to February 2002 when the city recommended the changes, reverses some of the major changes made during the 1960s urban renewal efforts downtown.

 Controlled Access: Two segments of M-50 exist as freeway: